Berger Montague PC Investigating Claims on Behalf of Six Flags Entertainment Corp. (NYSE: FUN) Investors After Class Action Filing

 Investor Deadline: Investors who purchased Six Flags securities during the Class Period may, no later than January 5, 2026, seek to be appointed as a lead plaintiff representative of the class.
 To learn your rights, CLICK HERE .

-Six Flags, headquartered in Arlington, Texas, is a leading owner and operator of theme and water parks.
+Six Flags, headquartered in Arlington, Texas, operates one of the largest theme and water park networks in North America.

-The lawsuit alleges that the Merger registration statement and prospectus failed to present an accurate picture of Six Flags' financial and operational condition.
-Six Flags, according to the complaint, had experienced years of underinvestment, leaving its parks requiring substantial capital to remain competitive.
-These undisclosed challenges, the lawsuit contends, undercut the merger narrative presented to investors.
+As alleged in the lawsuit, the Merger registration statement failed to accurately convey Six Flags' true operational and capital needs.
+Despite public claims of major investments, Six Flags had, in fact, suffered from years of underinvestment, requiring significant spending to maintain market share.
+According to the complaint, undisclosed capital requirements conflicted with the Merger's stated rationale.

-On July 1, 2024, the Merger closing date, Six Flags stock traded above $55 per share, thereafter, declining to as low as $20, a 64% loss in value.
+When the Merger closed on July 1, 2024, Six Flags' stock traded above $55 per share, later falling to as low as $20, a nearly 64% decline.

 If you are a Six Flags investor and would like to learn more about this action, CLICK HERE or please contact Berger Montague: Andrew Abramowitz at [email protected] or (215) 875-3015, or Caitlin Adorni at [email protected] or (267)764-4865.